New Zealand Centre for Human-Animal Studies

 About the NZ Centre for Human-Animal Studies

 The New Zealand Centre for Human-Animal Studies (NZCHAS) brings together scholars from the humanities and social sciences whose research and teaching are concerned with the conceptual and material treatment of nonhuman animals in culture, society and history.
 The Centre includes members from many disciplines at the University of Canterbury, and associates from throughout New Zealand who have expertise in cultural studies, literary studies, political science, sociology, architecture, the visual arts and Māori studies.
 Our international associates include many of scholars recognised as world leaders in human-animal studies, and the Centre has links with the primary overseas institutions and networks in this field.

-NZCHAS is proud to be hosting the 2019 Australasian Animal Studies Association conference.
+NZCHAS was proud to host the 2019 Australasian Animal Studies Association conference.